Post-pandemic Travel: Latest Updates, Frequently Asked Questions (April 19th 2021)

 Are the borders of Japan open for travelers?
 (Last updated: April 19th 2021)

-No. Only Japanese nationals, residents of Japan with an appropriate visa and business travelers from a few countries are able to enter the country.
+No. Only Japanese nationals, residents of Japan with an appropriate visa are able to enter the country.
 We will keep you updated as we get new information.
+At the moment also most business travel and new visas are on pause because of the new COVID-19 strains.

 Any travel restrictions?
 (Last updated: April 19th 2021)